Where to Start?

 Most greyhounds will settle very well into houses with other pets.
 However, as with any dog some are more dominant, some are not; some are perfectly fine with cats, some are not.
 There will be the perfect greyhound out there for your family; you just need to honestly assess your requirements and realise that, while you simply adore the young blue dog you saw on that website, the older black dog might fit your family better.

 This is a very pertinent question for ALL pet owners, irrespective of whether that pet is a goldfish, a cat, a dog or a horse!
-Can you and will you commit to giving your pet a good life?
+Adopting any pet is a lifelong commitment.
+Can you commit to giving your pet a good life?
 This means a good diet, exercise, companionship, Veterinary care and love.
 This is very important.
 You can expect your pet greyhound to live until 12 – 14 years of age.
 Will you love and respect him as much as he loves and respects you until the end of his happy life with you?

 I’m convinced!
 What next?

-If you would like to contact the Irish Retired Greyhound Trust at email@example.com we would be delighted to put you in contact with your nearest Irish Retired Greyhound Trust supported adoption group.
-Using a Irish Retired Greyhound Trust supported group means that you can be sure that every greyhound has been neutered, fully vaccinated and microchipped and you will be carefully supported throughout the adoption process and for the first few weeks of getting to know your new pet.
+Please contact the Irish Retired Greyhound Trust by calling Joanne Murray at 061-448089 or by emailing email@example.com and we would be delighted to help you find your perfect pet.
+Adopting through the Irish Retired Greyhound Trust means that you can be sure that every greyhound has been neutered, fully vaccinated and microchipped and you will be carefully supported throughout the adoption process and for the first few weeks of getting to know your new pet.

 Once you have found out all the information you need, you will be asked to allow a ‘Home Visit’.
 Don’t worry!
 This is just another opportunity to chat and ask questions and so that the adoption group can check your garden, where the greyhound will sleep, etc...